TorMap/tormap/backend/README.md

 ### Hardware / VM Requirements

 - 50 GB of free disk space (for downloaded archives)
-- 2 GB of RAM (typical backend usage is below 1 GB)
-- It is recommended to set a JVM max heap size of 1.5 GB or more (e.g. `-Xmx1500m`)
+- 500 MB of RAM (typical actual backend usage is ~300 MB).
+It is recommended to set a JVM max heap size of 500 MB or more (e.g., `-Xmx500m`)
 - Additional resources if PostgreSQL is deployed on the same machine